Skip to content

 (3000)

-This code tells Elysia to validate an incoming HTTP body, make sure that the body is String, and if it is String, then allow it to flow through the request pipeline and handler.
+This code tells Elysia to validate an incoming HTTP body, ensuring that the body is a string.
+If it is a string, it will be allowed to flow through the request pipeline and handler.

-If the shape doesn't match, then it will throw an error, into Error Life Cycle.
+If the shape doesn't match, it will throw an error into the Error Life Cycle.

 Elysia Life Cycle